zhangfuyang/search_evaluate/README.md

 Download the pretrained heatmap weights from this [link]().

-Both data are required for training and evaluation, unzip both and move them to the `data` folder.
+Both data are required for training and evaluation, unzip and move them to the `data` folder.

 ## Running the Code